-One of the most popular coastal walks in Sydney, Wattamolla to Curracurrong Falls, is a spectacular trail.
+One of Sydney’s most popular coastal walks, Wattamolla to Curracurrong Falls in Royal National Park, is a spectacular trail.
 It travellers along the clifftops towards Sydney’s only waterfall that flows directly into the sea and hides one of Sydney’s most atmospheric swimming holes – Curracurrang Falls.
 That’s right, two waterfalls within a few hundred meters of one another, and one is called Curracurrong (the big one) and the other Curracurrang (the tranquil one).

 There are three different trails in Royal National Park that lead to Curracurrong Falls: Wattamolla to Curracurrong Falls, Garie Beach to Curracurrong Falls and Curra Moors trail.
 This guide is for the walk starting at Wattamolla.